-Indian leftist groups protest US secretary of state’s visit
+US secretary of state arrives in India amid trade tensions

-NEW DELHI (AP) — Hundreds of supporters of left-wing groups marched in India’s capital on Tuesday to protest a visit by the U.S. secretary of state and denounce American policies in the Middle East.
+NEW DELHI (AP) — The U.S. secretary of state arrived in India’s capital late Tuesday after visiting Saudi Arabia, the United Arab Emirates and Afghanistan on a trip aimed at building a global coalition to counter Iran.

-They demonstrated in central New Delhi as riot police watched along the streets ahead of Mike Pompeo’s scheduled arrival later in the evening.

-Pompeo is traveling to India after visiting Saudi Arabia and the United Arab Emirates on a trip aimed at building a global coalition to counter Iran.
-He is scheduled to meet with his counterpart, S. Jaishankar, and Prime Minister Narendra Modi on Wednesday amid growing tensions between the two countries over trade and tariffs.
+The visit of Mike Pompeo is the first high-level engagement between the two countries since Prime Minister Narendra Modi’s re-election in last month’s general election.
+He is scheduled to meet with his counterpart, S. Jaishankar, and Modi on Wednesday amid growing tensions between the two countries over trade and tariffs.

-India imposed tariffs on 28 American products on June 16 in retaliation for the U.S. ending India’s preferential trade status on June 1.
+India imposed tariffs on 28 American products including apples and almonds on June 16 in retaliation for the U.S. ending India’s preferential trade status on June 1.
 The Trump administration imposed higher duties on products including aluminum and steel.

+The visit also comes ahead of scheduled meeting between President Donald Trump and Modi on the sidelines of the Group of 20 Summit in Japan later this week.

+The two countries officials are also likely to discuss India’s plans to purchase Russia’s S-400 air defense system.
+U.S. has shown reservations about the deal.

 The protesters held banners reading “No war on Iran” and chanted slogans such as “Hands off Iran, hands off!” and “War mongering America, down down.”